 During that time archive last month’s total value so that you can reference in the future.

-It is also a way to making wealth building a little bit interesting, and motivating to see your Wealth grow over time.
+It is also a way to make wealth-building a little bit interesting and motivating to see your Wealth grow over time.

 A process for learning and continuous tweaking of your wealth machine

-Systems and process need not be very complicated.
+Systems and processes need not be very complicated.

-In this flow chart, it frames your mind to what you must do when you come across a piece of useful learning materials.
-Does it affect your current system, if it does, tweak your current wealth machine and see its results.
+This flow chart, it frames your mind to what you must do when you come across a piece of useful learning materials.
+Does it affect your current system, if it does, tweak your current wealth machine and see its results?

 Then reflect if your wealth machine comes better as a result of this.